Apter-X/dataman/README.md

 ## Instructions
 + Go to the root of your php project and `git clone https://github.com/Apter-X/dataman.git`.
-+ Configure your connection with your database here `./database/myConfig`.
++ Configure the connection with your database here `./database/myConfig`.

 ## How to use